cpbirch/balls/README.md

 Distributed under the Eclipse Public License.

-### About
+### One more thing

 I don't know anything about licenses.
-You clone it, you own it, they become your Balls then.
+You clone it, you own it, they become your Balls.
 I am not responsible.

 ![Green balls](docs/all-green-balls.png)